Priyanka-Podder/DocGen/README.md

-# 📄 DocGen - PDF Analyzer with NLP
+# 📄 DocGen - Document Analyzer with NLP

 **DocGen** is an application that enables users to upload PDFs and interact with their contents using advanced NLP techniques.
 The app provides features like text extraction, summarization, sentiment analysis and a conversational interface for an enhanced document understanding experience.